 Creating an omnichannel customer experience

-Your target groups have multiple options for receiving information on your brand, your products, and even your competitors.
-They can look everywhere and any time it’s convenient.
+Your target groups in the DACH countries have multiple options for receiving information on your brand, your products, and even your competitors.
+They can look anywhere they want and at any time it’s convenient for them.

-Some of these channels are provided and fed by you directly, like your website and social sites.
+Some of these channels are provided and fed by you directly, like your German website, your podcast, and German language social sites.
 Others contain information from third parties (which you can also feed).

-All of them can form a part of the customer journey.
-You need a presence at all relevant points, since you never know where the journey starts and how it continues.
+All of them can form a part of the omnichannel customer journey.
+To be visible and convincing, you need a solid presence at all relevant points, since you never know where the journey starts and how it continues.

 At the physical point of sale (PoS), customers have the opportunity to get practical information on your products.
 If you leave it to chance, customers could view your products with a mindset you might feel they shouldn't have.
 Thus, you will want to convey strong messages, visually and verbally at this point.